TartSoft/WDOS3/WinDOS3 Update 3/README.txt

 Snake to this OS :)

 MANUAL:
-- Remembered whenever you want to shutdown WinDOS choose shutdown or the OS wil be a bit glitch next time :)
+- Remembered whenever you want to shutdown WinDOS choose shutdown
-- ...
+- Anything is like to the old version of it